oracle-livelabs/apex/online-bookstore-app/5-authentication/5-authentication.md

 3. Follow the steps in the Install Application wizard to install the app along with the Supporting Objects.

 4. All set.
-Now, run the application and see it in action!.
+Now, run the application and see it in action!

 ## Task 1: Create a Package